 We promise a warm welcome to all; young and old; experienced White Rose veterans and newcomers to orienteering.

 Come and join us for a holiday weekend in a relaxed and friendly atmosphere.

 In 2015, the weekend will be based in Pickering Forest for a return to more traditional Orienteering after last year’s urban based event.

 Pickering Forest and the west side of the deep wooded valley of Newtondale offer some interesting and technically challenging orienteering terrain.
 The area has a rich orienteering heritage and has hosted major events including the JK and a British Relay Championships.

 SEVEN RACES IN FOUR DAYS – AND PLENTY OF OTHER ACTIVITIES AS WELL!

-There will be a night score event on Saturday evening at nearby Raincliffe Woods, a Trail-O on Sunday afternoon and, on Monday 25th August, a fast and furious team race followed by a mountain bike score race.
+And on Monday 31st August, finish your weekend with a fast and furious team race followed by a mountain bike score race.

-Click here for details of all races and other activities.
+Click here for more details of races and other activities.

 CAMPSITE AND ASSEMBLY